 Although you may have heard of women that had “periods” during pregnancy, the truth is you cannot be pregnant and have a period at the same time.
-Once a woman conceives her body starts producing hCG and her menstrual cycle stops.
+Once a woman conceives, her body starts producing hCG and her menstrual cycle stops.
 This is not to say that a woman cannot have bleeding that resembles a period when she is pregnant, but the bleeding is not actually a period.
-This can be confusing for some and this is why you may know someone that claims to have had a period while she was pregnant.
+This can be confusing for some women, and this is why you may know someone that claims to have had a period while she was pregnant.

 During early pregnancy, it is not uncommon for a woman to have bleeding or spotting.
 This bleeding can sometimes be mistaken for a period.
 Twenty to twenty-five percent of women have bleeding or spotting during pregnancy.
 The bleeding is generally not as heavy a regular period.
 However, if a woman did not know that she was pregnant, she may assume the bleeding was just a light period.
-Often early pregnancy bleeding occurs around the same time a woman anticipates having her period so this can add to the confusion.
+Often early pregnancy bleeding occurs around the same time a woman anticipates having her period, so this can add to the confusion.

-Implantation bleeding or spotting - Implantation bleeding happens when the fertilized egg attaches to the lining of the uterus.
+Implantation bleeding happens when the fertilized egg attaches to the lining of the uterus.
 As the egg burrows into the lining, it sometimes causes some of the lining to shed.
 A woman might notice light bleeding a week to a few days before her period is due.
 Implantation bleeding is usually light brown, pink, or red spotting but can be as heavy as a light period.
 It could conceivably be confused with a light period or an early period.

 The symptoms of ectopic pregnancy include vaginal bleeding.
 An ectopic pregnancy may cause vaginal bleeding that is similar to a period.
 Other symptoms include abdominal pain (usually on one side), rectal pressure, nausea, dizziness and shoulder pain.

+These are some of the reasons why a woman might have bleeding that resembles a period during pregnancy.
 Bleeding that occurs during pregnancy is not, however, from having a period.
-Any time you have bleeding and our pregnant you should discuss this with your doctor.
+Any time you have bleeding and are pregnant, you should discuss this with your doctor.

 Think you might be pregnant?
 Find out when you're due by using JM's Due Date Calculator.